|

 Psalms (2) - An examination of the various types and classifications of the 150 Psalms.
 The contents of many of those Psalms are studied and applied.

-Daniel (2) - A doctrinal and prophetic study of a very controversial Old Testament book done verse-by-verse.
+Daniel (2) – A doctrinal and prophetic study of a very controversial Old Testament book, done verse-by-verse from a dispensational, theological perspective.

 Minor Prophets (2) - A study (mostly verse-by-verse) of the Minor Prophets.
 This course covers practical and doctrinal aspects of the books of Hosea through Malachi.